getodk/docs/odk1-src/central-projects.rst

    - Eventually, Collect app settings may be synchronized this way as well.
    - And eventually, different App Users of different roles may be assigned different device states.

- - Better, centralized form workflow/status management.
- - More granular project access: for example, a project Web User role type that grants read-only access to submitted data.
  - Download an entire project’s data at once.

 If you have ideas on how projects might be made more useful for you, please do not hesitate to leave us feedback on the `ODK Forum <https://forum.opendatakit.org/c/features>`_.